wuuu110/SpadePSO/README.md

 Euclidean Distance-based Adaptive Topology into PSO
 "
 # Citation
+If you find our paper and code useful, please cite our paper:
 ```
 @article{wu_incorporating_2023,
 	title = {Incorporating Surprisingly Popular Algorithm and Euclidean distance-based adaptive topology into {PSO}},